When to File

 Before filing, confirm you have:

-- Doctor's information (name, phone, address, license #)
+- Doctor's information (name, phone, address, CA medical license #)

 What Happens After Filing

-- Doctor Verification: EDD verifies your doctor's license (7-10 days)
+- Doctor Verification: EDD verifies your physician's CA license number; errors here cause a 7–10 day delay

 Special Situations